 To add, drop, or withdraw from a course, a student must complete a Schedule Change form, which must be filed in the Office of Enrollment Services.
-A schedule change form may be obtained and processed in the Office of Enrollment Services located in the Student Center building, at the appropriate dean or Interim Associate Dean's office, or at the offices at Jefferson College Arnold or Jefferson College Imperial.
+A schedule change form may be obtained and processed in the Office of Enrollment Services located in the Student Center building, at the appropriate dean or Associate Dean's office, or at the offices at Jefferson College Arnold or Jefferson College Imperial.
 Copies can also be printed through the Student tab in MyJeffco.
-The signed and dated form must be filed in the Office of Enrollment Services, the appropriate dean or Interim Associate Dean's office, or at the office, or at the offices at Jefferson College Imperial.
-Copies can also be printed through the Student tab in MyJeffco.
-The signed and dated form must be filed in the Office of Enrollment Services, the appropriate dean or Interim Associate Dean's office, or at the offices at Jefferson College Arnold or Jefferson College Imperial by the appropriate deadline, or the add, drop, or withdrawal is not complete.
+The signed and dated form must be filed in the Office of Enrollment Services, the appropriate dean or Associate Dean's office, or at the offices at Jefferson College Arnold or Jefferson College Imperial by the appropriate dead or Associate Dean's office, or at the offices at Jefferson College Arnold or Jefferson College Imperial by the appropriate deadline, or the add, drop, or withdrawal is not complete.
 Students may also access the Student tab in MyJeffco to drop/withdraw from courses during the first eight weeks of full-semester courses.
 During the first half of the course semester, i.e., the first eight weeks of a semester, a student can officially withdraw without the permission of the instructor; however, during the third quarter of the semester, i.e., the ninth through the twelfth week, the student must have the instructor's signed approval to withdraw.
 If the student is passing during this period, the instructor will authorize the issuance of a "W." Students are not permitted to withdraw from a course during the last quarter of the semester.
 Classes cannot be added after the first week of the fall or spring semester or after the first three days of the summer term.